 Stacy has expertise in Early Years Education, working with children and families aged 0-7 years.
 Stacy is a qualified Social Worker and has a specific interest in leadership and management, safeguarding children, continuous professional development and lifelong learning.
 Having over 30 years’ experience in education she feels passionate about ensuring every child has the best childhood possible.
 Stacy is Course Leader for the BA (Hons) Early Childhood Studies at ARU.

 Stacy has tutored, assessed and mentored students in Higher Education since 2018.
 Stacy has a breadth of knowledge and skills to bring to her role.

 Experience includes the role of Deputy Director for a National Children’s Charity, the operational responsibilities for Children’s Centres across West Essex, overseeing contracts for Young Carer projects and Prison Visitor Centres, Mentoring Programmes and other bespoke services.

 As well as this Stacy worked in the children and families assessment team at a Local Authority until taking up a full time role at Anglia Ruskin University.

 At all times she keeps the child at the centre of her work, ensuring the child’s voice is heard.
 Her varied experience and involvement in the early years industry has led to an interest to ensure the early years workforce is recognised for the important part they play in society, through education and continued research.

-Stacy is a member of the Cluster for Education Research on Identities and Inequalities (CERII)
+Stacy is a member of the Centre for Education Research on Identities and Inequalities (CERII).

 Stacy teaches on the BA(Hons) Early Childhood Studies and the Foundation Degree Early Years and Education, along with supervising undergraduates with their final year major projects.
 Stacy provides support to students throughout their studies.